-The fact that the series also counts with a luxurious cast of already established and/or experienced singers in the music business (Mamoru Miyano, Kishow Taniyama, Junichi Suwabe, Kousuke Toriumi) added up to the fame this anime series got and ultimately reflected on the cast’s popularity among females in Japan.
+The fact that the series also counts with a luxurious cast of already established and/or experienced singers in the music industry (Mamoru Miyano, Kishow Taniyama, Junichi Suwabe, Kousuke Toriumi) added up to the fame this anime series got and ultimately reflected on the cast’s popularity among females in Japan.

 Suzumura was the voice of Masato Hijirikawa, a well-off heir of a noble family in Kyoto.
-He’s a quiet, professional and sometimes judging character that although not being that much loved in the first season, has managed to grow on the viewers over the years.
+He’s a quiet, professional, and sometimes judging character that although not being that much loved in the first season, has managed to grow on the viewers over the years.

 The anime series gave way for the unit to come to life.
-Starish held their first ever concert back in 2012.
+STARISH held their first-ever concert back in 2012.

 Goodbye ARTS VISION, hello INTENTION